woodser/monero-cpp/README.md

     make
     sudo make install
     ```
 4. Build monero-project, located as a submodule at ./external/monero-project.
-Install [dependencies](https://github.com/monero-project/monero#dependencies) as needed for your system, then build with: `make release-static -j8`
+Install [dependencies](https://github.com/monero-project/monero#dependencies) as needed for your system, then build with e.g.: `make release-static -j6`
 5. Link to this library's source files in your application, or build monero-cpp to a shared library in ./build: `./bin/build_libmonero_cpp.sh`

 ### Windows